Updated August 21st, 2022 by Travel the Greek Way

-Stroll Porto Heli seaside and go to the Marina with the dozens of yachts.
-Have a coffee there enjoying the sunset.
+Stroll Porto Heli seaside, enjoy the beautiful sea views, feel the cosmopolitan vibe and go to the Marina with the dozens of yachts, some of them quite expensive and impressive.
+Have a coffee there or grab a snack while enjoying the beautiful sunset.

-Porto Heli is built on top of the ancient town of Alieis founded in the 7th century BC.
+Porto Heli is built on top of the ancient town of Halieis founded in the 7th century BC.
 There are few remains of the large Acropolis and the ancient town on the hill above the Porto that you can visit.
-There are also the remains of two temples dedicated to Apollo sunk in the nearby seaside.
+There are also the remains of two temples dedicated to Apollo sunk at the nearby seaside.

-Swim in the crystal clear waters and beach bars of Porto Heli: go to Hinitsa beach with the golden sand and the pine trees, in fantastic Kounoupi beach with the velvety waters or in Ververouda beach with the round pebbles.
+Go to Hinitsa beach with the golden sand and the pine trees, to fantastic Kounoupi beach with the velvety waters, to Kyveri beach

 Best Thing to Do in Porto Heli: Hop on to Spetses Island